 To start preparing for future power outages, it’s important to prioritize what necessary items require electricity, what items are simply for convenience, and what important items don’t require electricity at all.
 While prioritizing, it’s a smart idea to also make note of the wattage requirements for the essential powered appliances if you intend to use a generator.

 An example of a scale for prioritization would be labelling items like medical devices as of the utmost importance, and appliances like refrigerators and freezers as a convenience.
 Of course, whether a refrigerator or freezer is an appliance of convenience can be dependent on how long the power is estimated to be disrupted.
-Things such as a gas stove would be at the bottom of the list.
 The reason for cataloguing important appliances that don’t require power is because then you know what you have access to and don’t have to invest time into finding alternatives.
 In the stove example, you have a means of heat, access to fire, and safe cooking without the use of electricity.

 The light should be a top priority since it is hard to accomplish anything if you can’t see anything.
 While traditionally people relied on candles for lighting during power outages, they can be dangerous, especially if you light candles in each room and forget to blow them out or carry a candle from room to room.
 Flashlights have become a staple for power outages since they are safer and more portable than candles, but you may want to consider buying new flashlights if they are over ten years old.
 Modern flashlights have incredible lighting output compared to older ones, and newer ones are often rechargeable.
 If you wanted to take your preparations one step further, you could even get rechargeable light bulbs so you don’t even have to use a flashlight.